Harold Holt: Prime Minister (1966–1967)

 Holt was sworn in as prime minister on 26 January 1966, following the retirement of Robert Menzies six days earlier.
 He won the leadership election unopposed, with William McMahon elected as his deputy.
 His swearing in was delayed by the death of Defence Minister Shane Paltridge; he and Menzies were both pallbearers at Paltridge's state funeral on 25 January.
 Holt was the first Australian prime minister born in the 20th century and the first born after federation.
 He was almost fourteen years younger than his predecessor, but, at the age of 57, was still the fourth-oldest man to assume the office.

 He had been an MP for over 30 years before becoming prime minister, still the longest wait for any non-caretaker Prime Minister.
 The only person who had a longer wait was his caretaker successor John McEwen, who had served 33 years before ascending to the post.
 Stylistically, Holt was more informal and contemporary than Menzies, and his wife accompanied him into the political spotlight.
 He gave the media an unprecedented level of access, and was the first prime minister to conduct regular press conferences and grant regular television interviews.
 His press secretary, Tony Eggleton, accompanied him virtually every time he travelled.

 Holt's initial cabinet was virtually unchanged from that of his predecessor.
 John Gorton and Les Bury were promoted to replace Menzies and Paltridge, but there were no other changes in composition.
 There were also no major changes in portfolio, outside of McMahon's promotion to Treasurer in place of Holt.
 A notable addition to the outer ministry was Senator Annabelle Rankin as Minister for Housing – the first woman to hold a ministerial portfolio.
 A minor reshuffle occurred after the 1966 election, with Doug Anthony and Ian Sinclair added to cabinet and Charles Barnes demoted to the outer ministry.
 The only new government department created during Holt's tenure was the Department of Education and Science, established in December 1966, which was the first federal department specific to either of those areas.
+The Country Party leader and de facto Deputy Prime Minister, John McEwen, was effectively given veto power over government policy by virtue of being the longest-tenured member of the government.